Kiwirish/Image-Editor-Program/README.md

 In testing the filters, we had to verify that their output looked as expected.
 An example of how we tested our Median Filter was to apply it to a "salt and pepper" image, and verify that the noise was removed.

+In our testing, we found one interesting quirk of how our operations were applied: In "palletised" `png` images, the limited color pallete is maintained by ANDIE, such that no colors not already in the images's pallete may be added.
+This leads to some unexpected results from filters, and unexpected hatching/dithering done by the Graphics2D API when approximating a custom color, while painting onto a png with a severely limited color pallete.

+We've decided to leave this quirk in, rather than coerce images with limited color palletes into a different format while they are edited.

+It did cause us some issues though; the "Line" shape in Andie is antialised, which did not play well with the limited color pallete of the image, leading to lines not functioning as expected.
+We fixed this by only enabling antialiasing when the image stores color with at least 5 bits.

 ## Changes from the original ANDIE
 We've refactored ANDIE in a number of ways, to make it easier to work with, and to add new features.